vkishore-confluent/gaming-platform-unlocked/README.md

 In this demonstration, we present three essential use cases that illustrate the versatility and reliability of Confluent Cloud for building your data streaming pipeline for your gaming applications.

+* Producing Multiple Event Types in Single Topic
+* Preventing duplicate message with ksqlDB
+* Observability of the gaming platform

 These use cases provide valuable insights into the technical requirements and considerations for creating a robust and efficient gaming data streaming system.
 By exploring these scenarios, you will gain a deeper understanding of how our platform can be adapted to various real-world applications.

 # Requirements